 - Low sides mean it won’t contain mess very well

 I also rate that the front of the litter box is slightly lower than the back.
-This makes it easier for small kittens or senior cats to comfortably climb in and out of.
+This makes it easier for small kittens or senior cats to comfortably climb in and out.
 Yet, by not having an extremely low entry point, it is again much better at keeping litter inside the tray than other litter boxes designed for kittens and elderly cats.

-Most importantly though, this litter tray is large!
+Most importantly, though, this litter tray is large!
 It measures 22.5 inches by 18.3 inches, which should provide the majority of big breeds with enough space to do their business in comfort.

 - Super simple design makes cleaning easy

-- High sides to help contain mess
+- High sides to help contain messes

 - Easy to remember to clean thanks to the open design